 London’s Grand Theatre —

-Many theatres once owned by Small claim his ghost, including London, Ontario’s Grand Theatre.
+Many theatres once owned by Small claim his ghost.
+This includes London’s Grand Theatre.
 And they have proof.

-Years back, during renovations, some tasks required a bulldozer.
+Years back during renovations some tasks required a bulldozer.
 Setup in the auditorium and faced to a front wall.
-Fired up, arm brought back ready to smash… then the bulldozer stalls.
+Fired up, arm brought back and ready to smash… and the bulldozer stalled.

-The driver turned it back on, turned towards the wall and again it stalls.
-The workers gave up, switching to manual tools they tore down a large section of wall.
+The driver confused, turned it back on.
+Spun towards the wall and it stalled again.
+Workers gave up, switching to manual tools.
+They tore down a large section of wall.

-There it was on the other side, beautiful colourful designs painted over a priceless archway dating back to the original theatre.
-It was forgotten behind a new facade during the days of ugly architecture in the 1970’s.
+There it was on the other side.
+Beautiful colourful designs painted over a priceless archway dating back to the original theatre.
+It was forgotten behind a new facade during the 1970’s ugly architecture.

 If the bulldozer didn’t stall this priceless artifact would have fallen.
 Many thank the ghost of Ambrose Small.

 During the renovations of the 1990’s, staff saw a homeless man inside the building.
 They thought he got in and was hiding.
 Telling the manager many times.
 He found nobody.

 A week later he became the detective.
 Sitting down with the witnesses and asking, “what’s the guy look like?”
 The answer was strange…

 They started calling him the “Victorian homeless dude”.
 The manager knew the Tivoli’s history.
 He went across the street to Central Library and borrowed a book on the Canadian theatre.